Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

 Dennis Schroder Insights vs. the Grizzlies

-- This season, he's put up 8.9% of the Lakers' attempted field goals, as he's averaging 9.8 per contest.
+- Schroder is responsible for taking 8.9% of his team's field goal attempts this season with 9.8 per game.

-- Schroder is averaging 3.4 three-point field goal attempts per game this season, which is 8.8% of his team's shots from beyond the arc.
+- He's attempted 3.4 threes per game, or 8.8% of his team's shots from beyond the arc this season.

-- The Lakers average the second-most possessions per game with 104.8.
-His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.
+- Schroder's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies allow 113.0 points per contest, 11th-ranked in the league.
+- The Grizzlies are the 11th-best defensive squad in the NBA, conceding 113.0 points per contest.

-- Allowing 44.4 rebounds per game, the Grizzlies are the 21st-ranked squad in the league.
+- The Grizzlies are the 21st-ranked squad in the NBA, allowing 44.4 rebounds per contest.

-- The Grizzlies are the 26th-ranked squad in the league, giving up 26.4 assists per game.
+- In terms of assists, the Grizzlies have conceded 26.4 per game, 26th in the NBA.

-- The Grizzlies concede 13.0 made 3-pointers per game, 25th-ranked in the league.
+- In terms of 3-pointers, the Grizzlies are 25th in the league, conceding 13.0 makes per contest.

 Dennis Schroder vs. the Grizzlies